m12Passarini/Arch-Config/README.md

 As required packages you will only need **git** for now.

-Once the installation is complete, enter in chroot and run the following commands:
+Once the installation is complete, enter in your user and run the following commands:
-(you can enter in chroot running "arch-chroot /mnt")

 ```
 git clone https://github.com/m12Passarini/Arch-Config ~/dotfiles